aozkirli/Large-scale-mega-analysis-on-serial-dependence/readMe.txt

 20) Pascucci, D. et al. Intact Serial Dependence in Schizophrenia: Evidence from an Orientation Adjustment Task.
 Schizophr.
 Bull. sbae106 (2024).
 21) Sadil, P., Cowell, R. A. & Huber, D. E. The push–pull of serial dependence effects: Attraction to the prior response and repulsion from the prior stimulus.
 Psychon.
 Bull.
 Rev. 1–15 (2024).
 22) Samaha, J., Switzky, M. & Postle, B. R. Confidence boosts serial dependence in orientation estimation.
 J. Vis.
 19, 25–25 (2019).

+**** IMPORTANT: Studies 9, 10, and 12 are currently undergoing a new licensing agreement.
+As soon as we receive authorization, we will upload them here and make them publicly available. ***

 #############################################################################################
 ############################### INFORMATION ABOUT REPOSITORY: ###############################